In summer, Salar de Uyuni becomes a giant puddle, offering seemingly endless reflections of the sky and clouds. © Jonathan Rossouw

 Salar de Uyuni is estimated to contain 10 billion tons of salt, of which less than 25,000 tons is extracted annually. © Jonathan Rosssouw

-“Dizzying” is an apt adjective for Bolivia, and not merely because of the light-headed feeling one gets touching down in 12,000-foot-high La Paz.
-To explore this country is to encounter wildly diverse and dramatic landscapes and cultures: from the stark Andean Altiplano, to the wildlife-rich lowlands of the Amazon river basin; from Titicaca, the continent’s largest lake, to the earth’s largest salt flats in Uyuni.
-From the thriving indigenous community in Tarabuco, to the harsh existence of silver miners in Potosi.
-Join Apex on this 17-day journey, and experience the dizzying variety of people, wildlife and historic sites on offer in this, the geographic heart of South America.
+Bolivia Culture & Nature Tour“Dizzying” is an apt adjective for Bolivia, and not merely because of the light-headed feeling one gets touching down in 12,000-foot-high La Paz.
+To explore this country is to encounter wildly diverse and dramatic landscapes and cultures: from the stark Andean Altiplano to the wildlife-rich lowlands of the Amazon river basin; from Lake Titicaca, the continent’s largest lake, to the earth’s largest salt flats in Uyuni; and from the thriving indigenous community in Tarabuco to the harsh existence of silver miners in Potosí.
+On this 17-day Bolivia culture and nature tour with Apex, you’ll experience an astonishing variety of people, wildlife, and historic sites in the geographic heart of South America.

 - Travel by Air